JauntyJJS/harmonisation/README.md

 <a href="#top">Back to top</a>

-## DESCRIPTION

-The `DESCRIPTION` file contains important compendium metadata.
-Though `DESCRIPTION` file is specific to R package, it can be used to work with research compendia (see below).
-For further information on how to edit this file, please read <https://r-pkgs.org/description.html>.

-<a href="#top">Back to top</a>

 ## Data Harmonisation Report For Each Cohort

 To start the harmonisation of data, run the R script `cohort_harmonisation_script.R` in `codes` folder.

-For each cohort, the script will clean and harmonise the raw data and create a Quarto harmonisation report book for each cohort in html, word and pdf.
+The script will clean and harmonise the raw data and create a Quarto harmonisation report book for each cohort in html, word and pdf.

 This involves